 Advances opportunities for professional development in areas such as certification, career development, Diploma/ADN to BSN education, mentoring programs, professional organization involvement and volunteerism.
 Develops programs and initiatives to advance professional recognition for nurses.
 Develops processes to enhance nursing professionalism.
 Advances opportunities for networking of nurses, such as the Nursing Professional Development Fair and events to support ongoing education.

 Nursing Research and Evidence-Based Practice Committee

-Focuses on Magnet Sources of Evidence and Empirical Outcomes at Northwestern Medicine.
+Focuses on Magnet Sources of Evidence and Empirical Outcomes at Northwestern Memorial Hospital.

 Reviews and implements Lippincott Nursing procedures in all nursing areas.
 Sends all updated, completed, reviewed policies and procedures to the Nursing Professional Practice Committee for approval.
 Reviews and revises nursing policies and procedures incorporating evidence-based practices as appropriate.

 Identifies opportunities for advancing the quality of nursing care at Northwestern Memorial Hospital.
 Provides professional development for all parties involved in the review process.
 Empowers clinical nurses who exhibit best practices to identify and address gaps in quality care.

 Improves nursing performance related to quality and financial targets by focusing on specific outcomes in high opportunity areas.
 Informs the Nursing Professional Practice Committee of best practices regarding how to communicate metrics with the professional nursing staff.

 Nurses from all settings and roles have the opportunity to apply for a two-year term on a shared leadership committee, subcommittee or taskforce.
 Terms are staggered so that 50 percent of members rotate off the committees each year.